 Apart from truly nurturing an active social media community, you may want to court your local press to get newspaper mentions, secure guest blog spots to establish your authority and seek out opportunities to be quoted by industry websites.
 All of this can help to raise your profile and establish prominence.

-Bonus tip: monitor, measure, adjust, repeat
+Bonus local SEO tips: monitor, measure, adjust, repeat

 If you try any of our local SEO tips, remember this: it’s critical that you monitor the impact of the work you’re doing, measure progress, make adjustments as necessary and then repeat.